jshholland/inv.alid.pw/conlang.md

 # quth

-«quth» /qʊθ/ is a language for me to explore some ideas: hanging grammar/meaning on long/short vowels/fricatives, as well as possibly initial consonant mutations (guess who's been learning Welsh recently).
+[quth]{.quth} /qʊθ/ is a language for me to explore some ideas: hanging grammar/meaning on long/short vowels/fricatives, as well as possibly initial consonant mutations (guess who's been learning Welsh recently).
 I'm also interested in coming up with a script for it that